kayak/redux-data-model/docs/docs/tutorial.md

 export default connect(mapStateToProps)(Counter);
 ```

-That's all nice and swell, but react-resux actually provide more powerful constructs for connecting your components
+That's all nice and swell, but react-resux actually provides more powerful constructs for connecting your components
 to the redux state.
 For such we have two options.
 To use [connectResux] high order component ([HOC]) or the equivalent
 [hooks] API.
 Later on we will dive into the [hooks] API, but for now [connectResux] will do the trick.

 ## Reading data through selectors

 As you might have imagined, [connectResux] is to react-resux, what [connect] is to [redux].
 In other words, it allows
-your component to dispatch action, for modifying the state, or reading from the state.
+your component to dispatch actions, for modifying the state, or reading from the state.
 But before we go about
 using [connectResux], let's add a selector to our [model], so that we can read data from it.

 ```javascript